bazelbuild/continuous-integration/docs/workflow.md

 ## Pushing changes

-The typical worflow when modfiying ci.bazel.io is to first test the change on ci-staging.bazel.io.
+The typical worflow when modfiying ci.bazel.build is to first test the change on ci-staging.bazel.build.

 The process typically looks like: